How To Zoom Blur Filter In Affinity Photo Tutorial | Graphicxtras

-It can be found in the filter menu and the blur category
+Affinity Photo zoom blur filter can be found in the filter menu and the blur category

-It has a small number of options such as setting the center of the zoom. all very useful) especially considering how responsive Affinity Photo is (it is a super fast application).
+It has a small number of options such as setting the center of the effect. all very useful) especially considering how responsive Affinity Photo is (it is a super fast application).
 Set focus or origin point and set radius.
 Click Apply

-Zoom blur filter uses layers.
-Shape layers are vector designs perfect for the zoom effect.
+The effect uses layers.
+Shape layers are vector designs and even more amazing with the effect.
 As shapes can be anything: stars, circles, cloud shapes, abstract art, and more.
 Use the zoom blur to increase the size of the layer.
 Use it to add additional transparency to the art.
 You can change the origin for the effect, you can increase the radius to beyond 100px.
 Create multiple shapes, blur them all using different settings.
 Combine them using blending modes.
 The effect can be modified further by using deform filter, mirror filter, etc. Add color into the shape mix as well.
 A perfect cocktail. he design above was created using two stars and the blurring effect.